kishan2107/ECKit/README.md

 ECKit is a CSS framework developed by ECWS, a web development company.

 ##Download
-You can download it at [SourceForge] (http://eckit-framework.sourceforge.net) or here.
+You can download it at [SourceForge] (http://eckit-framework.sourceforge.net), BitBucket, or GitHub.

 ##Installation
 To use ECKit, all you have to do is link it to your HTML5 Pages.